 A Zimbabwean novelist and poet of the Twentieth Century, he is best known for Black Sunlight and The House of Hunger.
 Many of his poems were published posthumously in a collection entitled Cemetery of Mind.

 He attended St. Augustine's Mission school and took issue with the institution's European-centric syllabus.

 He died in his thirties from an AIDS-related pulmonary disorder.

 He was the Zimbabwean-born son of a mortuary worker and a maid.
-He is rumored to have married a British woman.

 His writing style has been compared to that of James Joyce.